fdzr/DSA/binaryTrees/README.md

 2. Search a key in a BST.
 3. Delete a key in a BST.
 4. Check if two trees are equal
+12. Generate all the paths from the root to the leaves.